Our Campaigns 2018

-This month Little Lives UK is supporting the Royal Society for Blind Children.
+In months Jun and July 18′ Little Lives UK was supporting the Royal Society for Blind Children.
 RSBC estimate there are 185 families with blind children in Wandsworth.
 Without support, too many of these children face a future of poverty and loneliness.

 Currently, nine out of 10 blind children won’t have a long-term job when they grow up.
 Most will never have someone to share their life with.

 With the right support, we can change this.
 It starts with RSBC’s Family Workers.
 Vicky, the RSBC’s local Family Worker for South London is there to offer a listening ear and a comforting hand from the moment parents are told their child is blind.
 And for as long as a family needs their expert advice, RSBC Workers are on hand to help them confidently support their blind child’s learning and development at home, in school, and through community activities like sport.

 It costs £500 for Vicky to give a full year of support to one local blind child and his or her family.
 By donating today, you will ensure more Wandsworth children living with sight loss have the support of Vicky and RSBC to help them build the skills, friendships, and self-belief to achieve their dreams.

 St Christopher’s Diamond Fund June 2018 - You helped us raise in total £1214

 St Christopher’s Fellowship is a registered charity providing care, accommodation and support to disadvantaged and homeless young people through their children’s homes, supported housing schemes and fostering placements.
 Many of their projects and services are based in London, but they also support young people in Sandwell, Bedford and on the Isle of Man.